 An easy casino table game to learn

-Whether playing on your desktop computer, your Android phone, your iPad, or anything in between, you need to know the basics of online blackjack before you even think about placing a bet.
+If you’re looking to learn how to play blackjack online via your desktop computer, your Android phone, your iPad, or anything in between, you’ll need to know the basics of online blackjack before you place your first real money bet.

 We are covering the basics to be as clear as possible.
 If you think this might be a little too basic for you, feel free to jump straight to the ‘variations of blackjacks and odds’ page or brush up on ‘the glossary of terms’.